 All of the tours offered through Natural Britain have been assessed for the amount of carbon emitted and this is shown against each featured itinerary below.
 To help make sense of this figure, you can head over to our Carbon Emissions page for useful comparisons with overseas travel etc.

 "Where time stands still..."

 Tom LLoyd has a lifetimes experience travelling with horses and ponies and is the owner of the Hades Hill herd of Registered Fell ponies which his father established in 1957.

 This tours runs on a group basis from March to October.
-Prices from:
+Per person prices:

 4-6 people: £740